 Teaching Method: There are two weekly face to face meetings.
 There are presentations and demonstrations.
 There is a problem session every week.

-Project Report and Presentation: Each student will be given a different crystal to identify.
-You will study this crystal using experimental analytical methods such as x-ray scattering, infrared absorption, photoluminescence, Raman scattering.
-You will analyze and present your results with the existing crsytallographic data.
+Project Report and Presentation: Each student will choose a different crystal to report and present.
+You will study this crystal’s literature on experimental analytical methods such as x-ray scattering, infrared absorption, photoluminescence, and Raman scattering.
+You will compile and present your results with the existing crystallographic data.
 You will find historic information about the crystal (i.e., who found it, named it).
 You will find out where in the world this crystal is mined, as well as the existence of this crystal in Turkey.
 Your presentation should consist of approximately 15 slides.
 As you will have 15 minutes, design your talk so that you will talk around one minute per page.
 You should spend a reasonable amount of time for preparing your presentation.
 All students taking this course are expected to participate in all of the presentations.
-Discuss your report and presentation with your instuctor.
+Discuss your report and presentation with your instructor.
 He will give you tips on how to prepare a good reports and presentations.
 Your report should be in the scientific format.
 It should include an introduction, and sections on measurements, analysis, discussion, conclusion, as well as references.

 Two midterm exams (25 % each), one final exam (25%), and presentation and report on a selected crystal (25%).
 The dates of the exams will be announced later.
 Makeup exams are very reluctantly given only with a university approved medical excuse, and if given, will always be harder then the original exams.
 Do not plan to take makeup exams.

 Grading policy for the report and presentation: careful literature search (5%), excellent presentation (10%), completely being able to answer questions (10%).
 10 steps to successful presentations are given here.
 You will submit a final report for your presentation.
 You must complete this final report by the end of the term.
 There will be an instant 100% reduction for late final reports, i.e., late final reports will not be accepted.